niknedgit/rent-a-car/README.md

 URL Parameters : from=[LocalDate], to=[LocalDate].

-Return Cars with Dates in specified range
+Return Cars with the Dates in specified range

 #### Success Responses